 The Episcopal Church is sort of a mix between a Protestant Church and a Catholic Church, so you will see things that look like both.
 If you’ve never worshipped in a Catholic Church, our service might catch you off guard.
 In many ways it’s very simple and after a few times through the service you will be comfortable with our worship.
 If you would like, an usher will find someone to sit with you to help you through the service the first few times.

 There are places where we bow to show reverence for Christ, places where we kneel to humble ourselves before God.
 There are times we cross ourselves as a way of using our entire bodies to worship and remember Christ’s sacrifice.
-And we read ancient creeds and prayers together out-loud to affirm our faith.
+We read ancient creeds and prayers together out-loud to affirm our faith.
 Our parish has members from all over the United States and often from other countires as well.
 Each person brings some of their own personal practice so there really is no right or wrong way to do any of this.
 The best way to learn this is to the watch people in front of you and follow along.
+Our members are friendly and you can feel free to ask questions of the person next to you.

 Any baptized person can come to the rail and receive communion.
 Children of any age are welcome to receive communion if they have been baptized.
 If you haven’t yet been baptized, you can come to the rail and kneel, cross your arms over your chest, and receive a prayer of blessing.
 Talk with us about scheduling Baptism for you or your child.
 When the priest says, “The Gifts of God for the People of God,” you step out into the center isle, and come forward in a line with the others to kneel at the communion rail.
 The ushers will help direct you.